-Which documents are required for CE marking?
+What documents are required for CE-marking?

-The contents of the technical file vary per directive, depending on the nature of the product and the information that is necessary to demonstrate that the product meets the essential requirements of the relevant Directive(s).
+- Technical Documentation: The New Approach directives and regulations require that the manufacturer compiles Technical Documentation including information that demonstrates compliance with the applicable European requirements.
+Together, these documents make up a product’s technical file.The contents of the technical file vary per directive/regulation, depending on the nature of the product and the information that is necessary to demonstrate that the product meets the essential requirements.
 In general, the design, manufacture and operation (user manual) of the product are described.

 - Declaration of Conformity (DoC): The most important document that is required for CE marking is the (EU/EC) Declaration of Conformity.
 The Declaration of Conformity declares that the responsible party (a manufacturer or their authorised representative) declares that their product meets the essential requirements of the applicable directives and/or regulations.